Chapter One: The First Step

 Oak sighed at his grandson's brashness.
 "I hope he remembers to actually battle the Pokemon he finds before trying to catch them.
 He can be forgetful when he gets riled up like that."

 Delia smiled and hugged her son once again.
 "Ash, I'm going to get to work in the corral.
 Make sure you let me know when you reach Viridian City, okay?"

 "I will," Ash promised.

 "Good.
 You take good care of Pyro and Pichu, alright?
 They're your friends now.
 You have to trust them."

 "Alright.
-Well, goodbye sweetheart.
+Well, bye sweetheart.
 Good luck!"
 Delia kissed the top of his head, then turned around and left through another room.
 Ash smiled after her.

-A few minutes later, Oak returned Ash's pokeballs to him.
+Oak returned Ash's Poke Balls to him.
 The Professor nodded at the boy.
 "I really am grateful that you captured Pichu, Ash.
 You'll do well with him once you curb that mischievous side of him a bit."

 Ash smirked.
-"I think it'll just be a matter of channeling that mischief in a good direction.
+"I think it'll just be a matter of pointing that mischief in a good direction.
 Thanks for healing my Pokemon, Professor Oak."

 "You're welcome.
 Now, you'd best be off.
 Viridian City is a two day walk from here, not to mention that Gary and Leaf have a head start on you!"

 The boy nodded, spinning on his heels as he bolted out of the door.
 He set Pyro loose and grinned at the Charmander.
 "C'mon, Pyro!
 Let's get going!"